aja-video/colorbox-demos/cpp-qt/README.md

 See the top of [RGBTriplet/dialog.cpp](RGBTriplet/dialog.cpp) for implementation details.

 ### Librarian
 This demo shows how to interface to the ColorBox Library.
-The Library consists of 1DLUTs, 3DLUTs, Images, Overlays and AMF Files.
+The Library consists of 1DLUTs, 3DLUTs, Matrices, Images, Overlays and AMF Files.

 ![librarian.png](docs/librarian.png)

 See the top of [Librarian/dialog.cpp](Librarian/dialog.cpp) for comments on the implementation.

 #### Updates
+**03/8/2024** - Extended Libarian Demo to include all libraries:1D,3D,Matrix,Image,Overlay and AMF

-**03/31/2022** - Added Calibration API, and update DynamicFrameLoad to demonstrate it.
+**03/31/2023** - Added Calibration API, and update DynamicFrameLoad to demonstrate it.

 **09/09/2022** - Converted this documentation into markdown.
 Split the document up, some of it is now in the root level [README.md](../README.md)